 One important thing to consider when you are choosing between the Roku 1 and the Roku 2 is that the channels will behave exactly the same on both models, and both models perform at a very similar level.
 So there won’t be any significant performance differences between the Roku 1 and the Roku 2, aside from issues related to wireless signal strength.

-But since these models are nearly identical, and there are no features on the Roku 1 that are not on the Roku 2, then the biggest advantage of the Roku 1 is its’ price.
-And while the $20 dollar difference at MSRP may not initially seem like a significant savings, you do need to consider the fact that you are talking about a product that only costs about $60.
+But since these models are nearly identical, and there are no features on the Roku 1 that are not on the Roku 2, the biggest advantage of the Roku 1 is its price.
+While the $20 dollar difference at MSRP may not initially seem like a significant savings, you do need to consider the fact that you are talking about a product that only costs about $60.
 So that $20 price increase is actually a 33% percent relative increase in cost for some features that many people might not even use and, depending upon where your Roku is positioned relative to your wireless router, are features that you may not even notice.

 Some Roku 2 Advantages

-While we mentioned in the Roku 1 advantages section that there are only a couple of minor differences between these models, they can be the deciding factor for people that are going to use them.
-The biggest advantage of the Roku 2 over the Roku 1 is the dual band Wi-Fi.
+While we mentioned in the Roku 1 advantages section that there are only a couple of minor differences between these models, they can be the deciding factor for people who are going to use them.
+The biggest advantage of the Roku 2 over the Roku 1 is the dual-band Wi-Fi.
 This is going to improve the wireless range of the device and provide you with a much stronger wireless signal on the Roku 2.
 So if you are placing your Roku 2 in a location that is relatively far from your wireless router, such as on a different floor or through a number of walls, then you will have a better signal with the Roku 2 than the Roku 1.
 And for a device whose primary purpose relies upon the strength of that wireless signal, this can be an important factor.

 The Roku 1 and the Roku 2 are very similar and, aside from the two main differences highlighted above, could easily be mistaken for the same device.
 They look similar, the remotes have similar functions, and they perform comparably.
 For the majority of users the Roku 1 will be the best option, simply because of the lower cost.